12 income sources considered for second charge loans

-With second charge lenders though there is a lot more flexibility when it comes to the sources of income they will consider as part of a second charge loan application.
+With second charge lenders though, there is a lot more flexibility when it comes to the sources of income they will consider as part of a second charge loan application process.
 This means that if your total income is a causing you concern or you have been refused a remortgage because of an issue with income, a second charge may offer an alternative.

 To give you an idea of the other sources of income that a second mortgage lender might consider when evaluating an application we have provided the following list of examples:

 - Employed with less than three months in post

 - Bonuses – some lenders will allow employment bonuses to be included as income

 - Temporary contracts

 - Some benefits (for example child maintenance, child benefit, disability allowance, carer’s allowance, foster income can be considered)

 - London Weighting Allowance

 More often than not, if you can show income via any of the above sources and this income is seen as regular and consistent then our lenders are often prepared to consider it.

 The Second Mortgage Company works with a panel of 14 lenders, each with different lending criteria, so whatever your circumstances get in touch if you are interested in finding out more.